KrytaniK/portfolio/README.md

 ## General Info

-The first of many projects to come, which proved to be a great learning experience.
-The aim of this project was to challenge myself to commit to a project that will provide value to my future while learning a new technology -- Git.
+After a much needed redesign, the project much more closely matches what I originally set out to build: A fun little portfolio website built with the essentials, with my own twist added to the mix.
+The most current update to the site (the complete website overhaul) took me about 5 days in total of part time work, totalling to roughly 20 hours.

 ### Challenges
-Learning Git and implementing it into a project workflow.
+One of the hardest things to get a handle on was learning Git and implementing a workflow that works for me.
+My commits could use some work, but I am content with how the project handled.

 ### What I Learned
-I was able to become more aquainted with Git and its interface, and learned common branching strategies used when using Git with a clear separation of concerns.
+I was able to become more aquainted with Git and its interface, and learned common branching strategies.
+This project also forced me to look into areas of HTML, CSS and JavaScript that I've never heard of before, which was a huge eye-opener.

 ## Tech Used

-- HTML5
+- HTML
-- CSS3
+- CSS
 - JavaScript

 ## Running things locally

-The simplest way to get this running is to open the index.html file directly from with your OS file explorer.
+clone this repo or download the code, then open up the index.html file from your preferential location.